minjoks/masters_thesis/README.md

 * Y_svm.npy -- matrix of links for SVM implementation

 **prismdata**
 Includes data gathered and cleaned from [3](https://zenodo.org/record/3985982#.YbjNSJFByV4).
-The naming inconsistensies of the original files in [3](https://zenodo.org/record/3985982#.YbjNSJFByV4) is a s**show, so some BGCs were dropped, leaving with 1151 BGCs.
+The naming inconsistensies of the original files in [3](https://zenodo.org/record/3985982#.YbjNSJFByV4) is a bad situation, so some BGCs were dropped, leaving with 1151 BGCs.

 * bgc_pfam.npy -- pfam vectors for BGCs
 * mol_fps.npy -- ecfp6 fingerprint vectors for natural products